tucats/ego/LANGUAGE.md

 | type()   | type(emp)      | Return a string with the type of the argument.
 If emp is a struct, the result will be `"struct"` |
 &nbsp;
 &nbsp;

+### make
+The `make` pseudo-function is used to allocate an array, or a channel with the capacity to hold multiple messages.
+This is called a pseudo-function because part of the parameter processing is handled by the compiler to identify the type of the array or channel to create.

+The first argument must be a data type specification, and the second argument is the size of the item (array elements or channel messages)

+    a := make([]int, 5)
+    b := make(chan, 10)

+The first example creates an array of 5 elements, each of which is of type `int`, and initialized to the _zero value_ for the given type.
+This could have been done by using `a := [0,0,0,0,0]` as a statment, but by using the make() function you can specify the number of elements dynamically at runtime.

+The second example creates a channel object capable of holding up to 10 messages.
+Creating a channel like this is required if the channel is shared among many threads.
+If a channel variable is declare by default, it holds a single message.
+This means that before a thread can send a value, another thread must read the value; if there are multiple threads waiting to send they are effectively run one-at-a-time.
+By creating a channel that can hold multiple messages, up to 10 (in the above example) threads could send a message to the channel before the first message was read.

 # Conditional and Iterative Execution <a name="flowcontrol"></a>
 We have discussed how variables are created, and how expressions are used to calculate values based on variables, constant values, and functions.
 However, most interesting programs require some decision making to control the flow of execution based on the values of variables.
 This section will describe how to make _either/or_ decisions in the code, and how to execute a block of code repeatedly until a condition is met.